systems-cs-pub-ro/operating-systems-oer/content/chapters/software-stack/lab/README.md

 Maintenance is simplified and other people can contribute to existing programs.
 Another important feature of higher-level programming languages is **portability**: the same program can be compiled and assembled to run on different architectures.

+TODO: Diagram with phases of a program

 In summary, software has intrinsic characteristics:
-* flexibility: We can (easily) create new pieces of software.
+* **flexibility**: We can (easily) create new pieces of software.
   Little is required, we don't need raw materials as in the case of hardware or housing or transportation.
-* reusability: Software can be easily copied to new systems and provide the same benefits there.
+* **reusability**: Software can be easily copied to new systems and provide the same benefits there.

 Other characteristics are important to have, as they make life easier for both users and developers of software:
-* portability: This is the ability to build and run the same program on different computing platforms.
+* **portability**: This is the ability to build and run the same program on different computing platforms.
   This allows a developer to write the application code once and then run it everywhere.
-* fast development: We want developers to be able to write code faster, using higher-level programming languages.
+* **fast development**: We want developers to be able to write code faster, using higher-level programming languages.

 The last two characteristics rely on two items:
-* higher-level programming languages: As discussed above, a compiler will take a higher-level program and transform it into binary code for different computing platforms, thus providing portability.
+* **higher-level programming languages**: As discussed above, a compiler will take a higher-level program and transform it into binary code for different computing platforms, thus providing portability.
   Also, it's easier to read (comprehend) and write (develop) source code in a higher-level programming language, thus providing fast development.
-* software stacks: A software stack is the layering of software such that each lower layer provides a set of features that the higher layer can directly use.
+* **software stacks**: A software stack is the layering of software such that each lower layer provides a set of features that the higher layer can directly use.
   This means that there is no need for the higher layer to reimplement those features;
   this provides fast development: focus on only the newer / required parts of software.

   Also, each lower layer provides a generic interface to the higher layer.
-  This generic interfaces "hides" possible differences in the even lower layers.
+  These generic interfaces "hides" possible differences in the even lower layers.
   This way, a software stack ensures portability across different other parts of software (and hardware as well).
   For example, the standard C library, that we will present shortly, ensures portability across different operating systems.